Backup is the only way to restore a machine when disasters occur. The system handles two kinds of backup:

 Configuration backup contains only system configuration files.
 The purpose of this kind of backup is to quickly restore a machine in case of disaster recovery.
 When the machine is functional, a full data restore can be done even if the machine is already in production.

-Data backup is enabled by installing the “Backup” module and contains all data like user’s home directories and mails.
+Data backup is enabled by installing the “Backup” module and contains all data such as user’s home directories and mails.
 It runs every night and can be full or incremental on a weekly basis.
 This backup also contains the archive of the configuration backup.

-Data backup can be saved on different destinations:
+Data backup can be saved on one destination chosen between:

 - USB: disk connected to a local USB port (See: USB disk configuration)

-- CIFS: Windows shared folder, it’s available on all NAS (Network Attached Storage)
+- CIFS: Windows shared folder, it’s available on all NAS (Network Attached Storage).
+Use access credentials like: MyBindUser,domain=mydomain.com

 - NFS: Linux shared folder, it’s available on all NAS, usually faster than CIFS